jneug/typst-finite/docs/manual.typ

   / #arg(extrude: .88):
   - `label`:
     / #arg(text: auto): State label.
-    / #arg(size: 1em): Initial text size for the labels (will be modified to fit the label into the states circle).
+    / #arg(size: 1em): Initial text size for the labels (will be modified to fit the label into the state's circle).
     / #arg(fill: none): Color of the label text.
     / #arg(padding: auto): Padding around the label.
   - `initial`: